Finding the Story in Event Videography

 Compose that cut!

-Next, I figure out what the client would like to highlight.
+Next, we’ll figure out what the client would like to highlight.
 Some clients like a lot of shots of food, some like shots of signage, and some just want to show that a bunch of people showed up.
 Finding out what’s important to the client will make getting your final edit approved much easier.